-This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their application scenarios.
+This topic describes the Elastic Compute Service (ECS) instance families supported by E-MapReduce (EMR) and their use scenarios.

 ECS instance families supported by EMR